 Simon Bainbridge is a Professor in English and Creative Writing at the University of Lancaster.
 Simon’s extensive work in the field of Romanticism has involved close research into the relationship between the movement and the historic contexts that surround it.
 He is the author of Napoleon and English Romanticism (1995) and British Poetry and the Revolutionary and Napoleonic Wars (2003).
-In this seminar we will hear about Simon’s recent research exploring global mountaineering in the Romantic-period, focusing on accounts of ascending Hawaii’s highest volcanoes.
+In this seminar we heard about Simon’s recent research exploring global mountaineering in the Romantic-period, focusing on accounts of ascending Hawaii’s highest volcanoes.

 Simon introduces his subject here: